 Arrangements were made at the Halbritter-Wickens Funeral Home, 615 East Main Street in Niles.
 Online condolences may be left at:

-To plant a tree in memory of Tobye Merrill, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Tobye Merrill, please visit our floral store.